linroger/FinanceCompendium/II. Economics/International/International Economics/VIII - Applications and Policy/21 - The Euro.md

 # 1 Exchange Rates in the Long Run: Deviations from Purchasing Power Parity

-According to the most recent data from the World Bank, in 2012 gross national income per capita in the United States was  $50,120, but by converting incomes using the exchange rate, it was found that gross national income per capita in China was only$ 5,740, about 11.5\% of the U.S. level.
+According to the most recent data from the World Bank, in 2012 gross national income per capita in the United States was  \$50,120, but by converting incomes using the exchange rate, it was found that gross national income per capita in China was only\$ 5,740, about 11.5\% of the U.S. level.
 Were the Chinese really that poor in terms of material living standards?
 No.

 When the calculations were repeated by comparing dollar incomes with the dollar prices of baskets of consumer goods, Chinese gross national income per capita was found to be about 9,210 in terms of U.S. consumer goods, so that nation's living standards were now seen to be almost twice as high, at 18.4\% of the U.S. level.
 The reason: in dollar terms, most goods cost a lot less in China than in the United States.
 The dollar price level in China was lower than in the United States.
 The implication: purchasing power parity (PPP) does not hold, and the real exchange rate is a long way from 1.